15-121 Homework 3: Grade Book - Due 9/29 at midnight

 Background: A Grade Book

-The purpose of this homework is to give you more programming practice
+The purpose of this homework is to give you practice programming with your

-augment the Person class with a private instance variable that can
+initial Student class with a private instance variable that can hold

-hold an ArrayList of Grades.
-There are other, better ways
+an ArrayList of Grades.
+There are other, better, ways to

 ArrayLists and their operations.
 You will also need to write